TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lab.md

 Test your code by creating two Kangaroo objects, assigning them to variables named `kanga` and `roo`, and then adding `roo` to the contents of `kanga`’s pouch

 ## Extra Credit:
-If you have extra time, research `isinstance` function to write a method, `is_friend` that will take in another pet and return `True` if the two pets are friends, and `false` if they are not.
+Return to your Pet class from Lab 7.02.
+Research the `isinstance` function to write a method, `is_friend` that will take in another pet and return `True` if the two pets are friends, and `false` if they are not.

 ###Rules
 * If they are both dogs they are friends.